Factored Classifier-Free Guidance

-Diffusion models~\citep{sohl2015deep,song2019generative,ho2020denoising} have emerged as the state-of-the-art approach for image synthesis, achieving unprecedented fidelity and perceptual quality~\citep{dhariwal2021diffusion,podell2023sdxl}.
-Recent works have utilised diffusion models for counterfactual generation~\citep{pan2024counterfactual,komanduri2024causal,sanchez2022causal,sanchez2022healthy,bedel2024dreamr,chao2023modeling,liu2024controllable,weng2024fast,sanchez2022diffusion,fontanella2024diffusion,song2024doubly,perez2024radedit,kumar2025prism}.
-A common approach involves DDIM inversion to encode observed images into latent representations, followed by conditional generation under modified attributes.
-Conditioning is typically enforced via discriminative score functions, either with external classifiers~\citep{dhariwal2021diffusion} or through classifier-free guidance~\citep{ho2022classifier}.
-This combination of DDIM inversion and conditional decoding has become a dominant paradigm in diffusion-based image editing~\citep{couairon2022diffedit,mokady2023null,wallace2023edict,hertz2022prompt,epstein2023diffusion}.
-Building upon this paradigm, we investigate its use for high-fidelity counterfactual inference via a novel classifier-free guidance strategy.
+Diffusion models have emerged as the state-of-the-art approach for image synthesis, achieving unprecedented fidelity and perceptual quality~\citep{dhariwal2021diffusion,podell2023sdxl}.
+Many previous works have explored diffusion models for counterfactual generation~\citep{sanchez2022causal,sanchez2022healthy,perez2024radedit,kumar2025prism,rasal2025diffusion,ribeiro2025counterfactual}, leveraging Denoising Diffusion Implicit Models (DDIM)~\citep{song2020denoising} to deterministically encode images into a latent space, followed by conditional generation with modified attributes.
+Conditioning is typically enforced through guidance mechanisms, either with external classifier scores~\citep{dhariwal2021diffusion} or through Classifier-Free Guidance (CFG)~\citep{ho2022classifier}, which combines conditional and unconditional score estimates using a scalar guidance weight $\omega$.
+Combining DDIM inversion and guided conditional decoding has also become the dominant paradigm in diffusion-based image editing~\citep{couairon2022diffedit,wallace2023edict,hertz2022prompt,epstein2023diffusion}.